nandansn/js-test-projects/README.md

 ### EXE

-- add form for some calculation diaplay the result with styling
+- add form for some calculation display the result with styling
 - store form data in local storage pass between pages

+### AJAX

+- XMLHTTPRequest - request to server
+- open
+- readyState
+- status - UNSENT, OPENED, HEADERS_RECEIVED, LOADING, DONE
+- onProgress
+- onLoad
+- send
+- you can use onReadyStateChange to capture the status and do further processing